sonic-net/SONiC/doc/ifa-hld.md

 2.0.0.3 TAM collector configuration that can be attached to IFA flow on egress device to forward telemetry data.
 3.0 UI commands available to configure TAM device identifier, TAM collector and IFA configuration.
-3.1 UI commands available to show TAM device identifier, TAM collector, IFA configuration, IFA status and IFA statistics.
-3.2 UI commands available to clear IFA configuration 4.0 The maximum number of IFA 􀃖ows are platform dependent.
+3.1 UI commands available to show TAM device identifier, TAM collector, IFA configuration 3.2 UI commands available to clear IFA configuration 4.0 The maximum number of IFA 􀃖ows are platform dependent.
 4.1 Only one collector can be con􀃕gured in a device.